prazit/DConvers/readme.md

 variable.second=<value>
 ```

-Define user variable to use in converter like this 'VAR:MY_VARIABLE_NAME'.
+Define user variables here and then use them in DynamicValue expression like this 'VAR:MY_VARIABLE_NAME'.

-> Please take care, don't use system variable name because of the value will be replaced by the system.
+> Please take care, don't use system variable name as user variable name because of the value will be replaced by the system.

 ### Converter File